wp-plugins/gallery-bank/readme.txt

 7. ShortCode Implementation for Grid Albums using Thumbnail Layout.
 8. ShortCode Implementation for List Albums using Masonry Layout.
 9. ShortCode Implementation for List Albums using Thumbnail Layout.
-10.ShortCode Implementation for Individual Albums using Masonry Layout.
+10. ShortCode Implementation for Individual Albums using Masonry Layout.
-11.ShortCode Implementation for Individual Albums using Thumbnail Layout.
+11. ShortCode Implementation for Individual Albums using Thumbnail Layout.
-12.System Status
+12. System Status
-13.Displaying Images using Masonry Layout.
+13. Displaying Images using Masonry Layout.
-14.Displaying Images using Thumbnail Layout.
+14. Displaying Images using Thumbnail Layout.
-15.Displaying Grid Album with Images.
+15. Displaying Grid Album with Images.
-16.Displaying List Album with Images.
+16. Displaying List Album with Images.
-17.Displaying Individual Album with Images.
+17. Displaying Individual Album with Images.

 == Changelog ==

+= 3.0.83 =

+* Minor Bugs Fixed Related to Galleries Display

 = 3.0.83 =